-Family Drug Court is funded through a grant from the Ohio Department of Mental Health and Addiction Services.
+Family Drug Court is partially funded through a grant from the Ohio Department of Mental Health and Addiction Services.
 Family Drug Court assists clients of Lorain County Children Services (LCCS) who are drug/alcohol dependent and their children have either been adjudicated abused, neglected or dependent, or the clients are involved with LCCS on unofficial/In-Home cases.
 Participation in Family Drug Court is voluntary, but upon agreeing to participate, a Court order or Participant Agreement requires compliance.
 Compliance is expected with all program components.
 The ultimate goals are for participants to retain or regain custody of their children, working towards completion of the case plan components and maintaining sobriety.
 Failure to comply can result in LCCS seeking permanent family/relative placement, temporary custody, permanent custody, foster care or adoption.

-The Family Drug Court team is comprised of the Honorable Judge Debra L. Boros and her Magistrate (who preside over Family Drug Court), Program Coordinator, treatment counselor from LCADA, a representative from Voices for Children (guardian ad litem program), Elyria YWCA, Faith House, the Nord Center and Lorain County Children Services.
-Collaboration between agencies provides In-Kind services addressing drug/alcohol dependency, parenting skills, domestic violence awareness, life-skills preparation, employment guidance and assistance in obtaining housing.
+The Family Drug Court team is comprised of the Honorable Judge Debra L. Boros (who presides over Family Drug Court), Program Coordinator, Court Case Manager, treatment counselor from The LCADA Way, a representative from Voices for Children (guardian ad litem program), Elyria YWCA, Faith House, the Nord Center and a designated caseworker from Lorain County Children Services.
+Collaboration between agencies provides In-Kind services addressing drug/alcohol dependency, parenting skills, domestic violence awareness, lifeskills preparation, employment guidance and assistance in obtaining housing.
 Mental health counseling is also an integral part of the program.

-- 19 Clients served (19 women)
+- 24 Clients served (23 females and 1 male)

-- 9 Clients terminated due to failure to comply with LCCS, treatment and/or mental health components
+- 19 Clients terminated due to failure to comply with LCCS, treatment and/or mental health components

-- 11 Children placed outside the home with a parent or relative
+- 8 Children placed outside the home with a parent or relative

-- 5 Children placed in foster care
+- 11 Children placed in foster care

-- 5 Family Drug Court Graduates
+- 3 Family Drug Court Graduates